 How PBI’s “Maintenance and Accountability Seminar” Course Supports Long-Term Success

-For nearly 20 years, PBI graduates from around the U.S. and Canada have been meeting on weekly conference calls to continue their remedial education.
-Led by experienced faculty members, these Maintenance and Accountability Seminars (MAS) are designed to combat the twin adversaries all graduates face once they leave the classroom: how to integrate what they’ve learned into their lives without falling back into old habits and how to stop feeling so alone.
+For more than 20 years, PBI graduates from around the U.S. and Canada have been meeting on weekly conference calls to continue their remedial education.
+Led by experienced faculty members, these Maintenance and Accountability Seminars (MAS) are provide increased accountability through real-time faculty feedback, and engagement in a multi-disciplinary community of peer review and support.
+Through participation, course participants deepen their understanding of the topics learned in their initial course and their potential for relapse is minimized.

-MAS improves the likelihood of long-term success in multiple ways.
+The PBI Maintenance and Accountability Seminars (MAS) course improves the likelihood of a clinician’s long-term success in multiple ways.
 Each time participants share their stories, they refresh and expand their understanding of the challenges that got them into trouble in the first place.
 They recommit to the plans they developed in class for reducing their risk of future boundary violations, and they hold each other accountable for implementing those plans.
 Finally, by joining a community of peers, participants protect themselves from the professional isolation that so often leads to renewed problems and recidivism.

 PBI limits the number of participants in any one seminar to ensure in-depth discussions.
 The content of these discussions varies depending on the particular challenges and concerns participants bring to each meeting.
 But the focus is always the same—helping participants incorporate into their daily lives and clinical practice what they learned in their live courses.